Earl Harvey, 65, publisher of the Black Professionals News

 Harvey was a longtime member of the Minority Enterprise Development (MED) Week Committee.
 MED Week is annual weeklong series of events that highlights minority businesses and connects them to resources that can help their firms grow

-He received the Office of Economic Opportunity (OEO) Champion Award in 2019 – which is awarded to a community member that has demonstrated the values of OEO.
+He received the Office of Economic Opportunity Champion Award in 2019, which is awarded to a community member that has demonstrated the values of OEO.

 “He has more than demonstrated that he was all about African American owned businesses,” said Iola Harper, deputy commerce director.
 “Ever since I’ve known him he has been about our community from day one.
 He added a great deal to the MED Committee and his legacy will never be forgotten.”